TheJambo/ToDoInterviewTest/readme.md

 * Save blank items

 ## Current Bugs
+* Not counting the number of items properly (-1)
 * Spelling error (toodo) in instruction text at the bottom of the screen
+* Active should have a capital 'A' for consistency
+* Can't prioritise the tasks / reorder items
+* Elements are too pale/small/unreadable
+* Undoing "Complete All" takes two clicks
 * Spelling Error in default "What need's to be done?"
 Text (apostrophe)
-* Not counting the number of items properly (-1)
-* Active should have a capital 'A' for consistency
-* Clear button only clears completed items - Intentional or not?
-Assumptions will be made here.
-* Two 404 errors in the console
-* With enough refreshes, the Symbol Ã (A with Tilde) will appear instead of the X and â (A with carat/a-circumflex) will appear instead of the "Check All" button.
-* Undoing "Complete All" takes two clicks
 * Delete Task button has a tooltip of "TODO:REMOVE THIS EVENTUALLY"
 * When window is made smaller, everything looks fine except the title overlaps itself
+* When a large item is created, the "Complete" button is vertically centered, but the delete button is at the bottom.
+* After creating a new item, the "New Item" entry box has 3 spaces in it
+* Word Wrapping isn't great - Cuts words apart
+* Inappropriate comment in source code.
+* Two 404 errors in the console
 * Trimmed items will expand to their original state when editing
-* After creating a new item, the "New Item" entry box has 3 spaces in it
+* Rarely on a refresh, the Symbol Ã will appear instead of the X and â will appear instead of the "Check All" button (Font failing to load)

 ## Improvement Suggestions